Missed one pill and had unprotected sex? Here's what you need to do

 If you are at risk of an unplanned pregnancy, you may want to use emergency contraception to help protect yourself.
 There are two different types of emergency contraception: the morning after pill, i.e. ellaOne and levonorgestrel, and the intrauterine device, i.e. the coil or IUD.

-ellaOne is the most effective morning after pill * and contains ulipristal acetate which works by delaying ovulation. ellaOne can be taken up to five days after unprotected sex.
+ellaOne is a morning after pill * and contains ulipristal acetate which works by delaying ovulation. ellaOne can be taken up to five days after unprotected sex.

 Levonorgestrel is a synthetic version of the hormone progesterone and it works by delaying ovulation.
 Levonorgestrel is effective for up to three days after unprotected sex.